 In Colón, you can immerse yourself in Panama’s spectacular scenery with a hike in the rainforest, a rafting trip along the Chagres River, or a visit to Soberania National Park – where toucans, three-toed sloths, and capybaras are often spotted.

-Cruises typically make four stops in Malaysia, Port Klang (a gateway to Kuala Lumpur), Penang, Malacca, and Lankawi, allowing you to explore places off the beaten track, so it’s the fastest way to see the country’s highlights.
+Cruises typically make four stops in Malaysia, Port Klang (a gateway to Kuala Lumpur), Penang, Malacca, and Lankawi, allowing you to explore places off-the-beaten-track, so it’s the fastest way to see the country’s highlights.

-Malaysia’s west coast is the most developed, and is home to the sprawling capital, Kuala Lump where you’ll find the Petronas Towers (the tallest twin buildings in the world).
+Malaysia’s west coast is the most developed, and is home to the sprawling capital, Kuala Lumpur, where you’ll find the Petronas Towers (the tallest twin buildings in the world).
 In contrast, Malacca is a quaint city, known for its rich heritage and unique Nyonya culture (Chinese and Malay).

 7. The Bahamas

-The Bahamas means ‘clear waters’ and the gin-clear seas around this archipelago of 700 islands off the coast of Florida, are a paradise for swimming and snorkelling.
+The Bahamas means ‘clear waters’ and the gin-clear seas around this archipelago of 700 islands off the coast of Florida are a paradise for swimming and snorkelling.

-From the peaceful, deserted coves on the island of Eleuthera, to the pink sand beaches of car-free Harbour Island, it’s no surprise that the Bahamas regularly makes it on to many people’s bucket lists.
+From the peaceful, deserted coves on the island of Eleuthera, to the pink sand beaches of car-free Harbour Island, it’s no surprise that the Bahamas regularly makes it onto many people’s bucket lists.

 Cruises dock in its modern capital, Nassau (which was founded by pirates), where a boat trip can take you to the unspoiled Exuma islands, to watch manta rays and sharks at feeding time.

-Ships also tend to make a stop at Freeport on Grand Bahama island, home to the lovely secluded Gold Rock Beach in Lucayan National Park, which featured in Pirates of the Caribbean.
+Ships also tend to make a stop at Freeport on Grand Bahama island, home to the secluded Gold Rock Beach in Lucayan National Park, which featured in Pirates of the Caribbean.

 With rugged mountains and fjords, medieval villages, and breathtaking bays, small but mighty Montenegro makes a magnificent cruise destination.
-Less crowded than its popular neighbour, Croatia, yet with more sandy beaches, this Balkan nation is starting to get noticed.
+Less crowded than its popular neighbour Croatia, yet with more sandy beaches, this Balkan nation is starting to get noticed.